Skip to main content

 Scoliosis Treatment Options

 Sometimes people if their spine is that crooked they need to wear a back brace.
 Sometimes physical therapy can help.
-It also helps your child learn proper posture and helps keep your child with a good range of motion so they can move in all directions, and quite often by helping to strengthen the muscles around the spine.
+It also helps your child learn proper posture and helps keep your child with a good range of motion so they can move in all directions and quite often helps to strengthen the muscles around the spine.
 It also helps with the pain and muscle spasms that some people get with scoliosis.

 If the scoliosis curve is severe then you're child may need to have surgery but that's not very common unless you have one of those other predispositions for having scoliosis like cerebral palsy.